es-house/g-force/README.md

-# g-force
+# G-Force

-G-Force is a 3D gravity flipping platformer prototypye.
+G-Force is a 3D gravity flipping platformer prototype.
 The project explores different movement mechanics through physics-based player control and the ability of the player to invert the gravity.
 It was designed as a prototype for my game design portfolio.